dmitriilezine/AzureSecurityBootCamp/labs/day2-labs/day2-vm-encryption.md

 * What is the status of VM encryption for DC1 and DC2?

 ## Create Azure Key Vault
 In the Cloud Shell run the following code.
-Replace 'alias' with your alias.
-Replace 'domain' with domain that will complete your account for Azure AD, as shown in Azure portal in the top right corner.
+Replace **'alias'** with your alias.
+Replace **'domain'** with domain that will complete your account for Azure AD, as shown in Azure portal in the top right corner.
-Make sure that the location is the same as was used to create VMs, ie West US
+Make sure that the location is the same as was used to create VMs, ie if VMs are created in **West US** then specify **West US**, or the location that you used to create those VMs.
+Azure Key Vault used for disk encryption must be in the same region as the VMs being encrypted.

 	$alias = 'alias'
 	$logonname = $alias+'@domain.com'